cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 Changed other style errors in print_fires.py and in test_my_utils.py.
 Changed more other style errors in print_fires.py and in test_my_utils.py, also changed the order of two lines in test_print_fires to ensure it runs.
 Unit and func tests jobs are completed, style_check still doesn't complete, changed test_my_utils to try to fix that.
+Changed test_my_utils.py, tried an except block to add the path of my_utils.py after importing the file.